 (App users, to view the interactive data visualization, follow this link).

-Collisions include both fatal and non-fatal accident reports, ranging between 2014 and 2017.
+Collisions include both fatal and non-fatal accident reports, ranging between 2014 through the spring of 2018.

 In 2014, 16 single collisions occurred.
 In 2015, 12 single collisions occurred.
 And in 2016, 19 collisions occurred, which left 21 total people struck by oncoming traffic.
 During one of the November collisions, a vehicle hit three pedestrians simultaneously.

 Between 2014 through 2017, a total of 72 pedestrians and cyclists were struck by oncoming traffic in the municipality.

 Check out where these collisions occurred in the interactive map, above.
 To isolate a specific year, use the Year of Collision Highlight tool on the right-hand side of the map.